punixcorn/binfiles/README.md

 these are binaries i wrote in C and complied and put them in a folder exported to path so i can call from anywhere

-it would be better to **write them in bash** they take half the space and are easiler to edit or write but i chosse C/C++
+it would be better to **write them in bash** , bash scripts  take half the space and they are easier to edit or write but i chosse **C/C++**

-becuase am currently learning that , they still work, all the C code does is parse the text you pass into into it and translates and arranges them accordingly
+because am currently learning that , they still work, all the C code does is parse the text you pass into into it and translates and arranges them accordingly

 and calls the **system()** function to out them into the terminal

+###### will be rewritten to use the syscalls instead of calling **system()**

 ### Install